vegan in Dublin

 You can substitute the butter/milk and add more vegetables or even lentils as the base instead of meat.

-Top 4 Best Vegan Restaurants in Dublin
+Top Vegan Restaurants in Dublin

-For those looking to make their lives a bit easier and stick with places that can guarantee vegan-friendly meals, rest assured Dublin has quite a good selection of vegetarian and vegan restaurants as well.
+For those looking to make their lives a bit easier and stick with places that can guarantee vegan-friendly meals, rest assured, Dublin has quite a good selection of vegetarian and vegan restaurants as well.

 Here are a few of the top recommended vegan restaurants in Dublin:

-Ireland should be at the top of your travel bucket list for a variety of reasons including gorgeous scenery and great sites to see.
+Ireland should be at the top of your travel bucket list for a variety of reasons, including gorgeous scenery and great sites to see.

 There are also numerous stunning fairytale towns in Ireland you need to explore!